DDDEastMidlandsLimited/dddem-blog/_posts/2020-01-21-how-to-talk-tour.md

 In these presentations we talk through hints and tips to tackle each step of presenting your ideas.

 Whether it's an internal work talk, a talk at a meetup or you are thinking of submitting to a conference - hopefully you'll find something in these talks and workshops that is useful to you.
+The long game is to have lots of excellent presenters from the East Midlands sharing their knowledge and experience at events all around the UK, and maybe even globally.
+We want to show off the amazing talent and opportunity the East Midlands has.

 <br/>